lzhalloran/t3a2-a-full-stack-app-part-a/README.md

 - Chat
   - Private Messaging option between users
-  - Users can create a group to for mulitple users chat
+  - Users can create a group for multiple users to chat
   - Send and receive media in chat such as photos, videos or documents
   - Encryption of messages
-  - Indicators for to know the status of the a sent message (read, received)
+  - Indicators to know the status of a sent message (read, received)
   - Push notification alerts
+  - Emoji support ?
+  - Gif integration ?
+  - Clickable links
+  - React to messages ?

 - Upload and View Content
   - Videos
+  - Embed Youtube Videos
   - Pictures
   - Comments

+- User-Created Public Pages ?
+  - Messages / Public Posts ?
+  - Support for various forms of content as above

 ### Target audience